 “Yeah, it sounded ridiculous at the time.
 She’s like that, though.
 Has been since we had the kids.
-Dramatic,” He rolled his eyes and took a sip of coffee.
+You know, dramatic,” He rolled his eyes and took a sip of coffee.

 I wanted to give him a quick throat punch, but instead I asked, “Did you continue with the Ouija board?”

-“No, everyone was freaked out and over it.
-We drank some more and then everyone had to go home to relieve their babysitters.”
+“No, we were all kind of freaked out and over it.
+We had a couple more drinks and then everyone had to go home to relieve their babysitters.”

 “Aren’t you supposed to close the board, or something?
-Like end the communication?”
+Like, to end the communication?”
 I asked, remembering something that I’d seen in a movie.

 “That’s just something from movies,” he said, dismissively.

-“Then why did it peak your interest in the paranormal?”
+“So why did this peak your interest in the paranormal?”
 I asked, not liking Nick very much.

 “What results?”
-I asked taking my own sip of coffee.
+I shot back taking my own sip of coffee.

 “For one thing, the doors.
 After that night, we started to have a problem with doors in our home.”